hyptechdev2015/snippets/job-interview-sumup.md

     *  English...public speaking...
     *
 * where do you see yourself in 5 years?
-    * In 5 year, I would like to be...
+    * In 5 year, I would like to be...I in interest in growth, I would to be in lead software developer

-    *
+* do you have any question for me? (how well you know about company...)
+    * yes, a person exceed your expaction, what did he/she do that impress you the most...